fogus/spiel/pyramidenspiel/gorgias/README.markdown

 Debating
 --------

+The results of the dice describe five groups of pyramids that will be aligned with the opponent's five groups.
+Any individual group will consist of a single pyramid or two pyramids.

 Before a debate begins the players place a sheild between their play areas and secretly arrange their arguments in a row of five.
 Once arranged the players reveal their layouts and calculate the argument resolutions.

-For
-example:
+For example:

 ![vs](http://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/gorgias/graphics/jugg-v-brute.png)

-The dice above are oriented in such a way that the left-side die projects 3-points of power toward the right-side.
+The pyramids above are oriented in such a way that the left-side die projects 3-points of power toward the right-side.
 However, the left-side die has a 2-point shield facing the attack thus absorbing 2-points of power leaving only 1-point remaining, not enough to destroy it.
 At the same time, the left-side die projects 3-points of power which is enough to destroy the right-side die.

  * set aside pyramids of won colors